Collections

 Create a collection

-Creating a collection will cause it to appear in your list of in the web application.
+Creating a collection will cause it to appear in your list and in the web application.

 - Endpoint